• Skip to main content

 William A. Van Horn, MD

-“Way Treatment Center was founded to provide a comprehensive, evidence-based approach to care by addressing the medical, emotional, relational, and spiritual dimensions of each individual.”
+“Way Treatment Center was founded to provide a comprehensive, evidence-based approach to care by addressing the medical, psychological, and relational dimensions of each individual.”

 William A. Van Horn, MD